A2osX/A2osX/README.md

 ## Documentation

-A lot of work is being done to expand and enhance the documentation for A2osX.
-Some of this documentation is still in the rough draft stage, but is being provided to bring you as much information about A2osX as quickly as possible.
+A lot of work has been done to expand and enhance the documentation for A2osX.
+Some of this documentation is still in the rough draft stage, provided to bring you as much information about A2osX as quickly as possible.
 We happily welcome any help and contributions from others to this or any area of the A2osX project.

 The repository all A2osX documentation can be found **[here](.Docs)**.
 This directory includes the system generated specifications for all the A2osX APIs as well as all our other documentation.